-On January 11, 2017, the Company closed the first of two tranches of a non-brokered private placement of units at a price of C\$0.41 per unit (the "Non-Brokered Private Placement").
-The Company issued 17,309,971 units for gross proceeds of C\$7,097,088.
-A second tranche of 1,219,513 units closed on January 13, 2017 for additional gross proceeds of C\$500,000.
+On September 14, 2020, the Company closed the Non-Brokered Private Placement of units at a price of C\$0.43 per unit.
+The Company issued 10,278,000 units for gross proceeds of C\$4,419,540.

-Each unit (a "Unit") consisted of one Common Share of the Company and one-half of one transferable Common Share purchase warrant.
-Each whole warrant entitled the holder to acquire one additional Common Share of the Company for a period of five years at a price of C\$0.65.
-No commissions or finders' fees were payable in connection with the Non-Brokered Private Placement.
+Each unit (a "Unit") consisted of one Common Share of the Company and one-half of one Warrant.
+Each whole Warrant entitles the holder to acquire one additional Common Share of the Company for a period of three years at a price of C\$0.60.
+In connection with the Non-Brokered Private Placement, the Company paid a finder's fee of C\$86,000 in cash, equal to 5% of aggregate gross subscription proceeds received by the Company from purchasers introduced to the Company by the finder.